Skip to main content

 }

-Step 5: create a comprehensive dead code recipe
+Step 5: Create a comprehensive dead code recipe

 public class ComprehensiveDeadCodeFinder extends Recipe {